Alaska Cruise

 Ship departing Seattle

 Check out of your hotel by 11:00 AM.
-Most hotels will hold your bags if you need more time.
+Most hotels will hold your bags if you want a bit more time.
+Get settled on the ship, explore, and make sure you're on deck for the sail away views of Puget Sound heading out.
+It sets the tone for the whole trip.

 Day 2